motangpuar/oai5g/doc/code-style-contrib.md

   justification)
 - %REVIEW_COMPLETED_AND_APPROVED: the reviewer is happy with code changes (*open comments still have to be addressed!*)
-- %OK_TO_BE_MERGED: the OAI team plans to merge this, *do not push any changes at this point*
+- %OK_TO_BE_MERGED: the OAI team plans to merge this; *do not push any changes anymore at this point*.

 ## Review Form